japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingQueryListenerBus.md

 activeQueryRunIds: HashSet[UUID]
 ----

-`activeQueryRunIds` is an internal registry of <<spark-sql-streaming-StreamingQuery.adoc#runId, run IDs>> of active streaming queries in the `SparkSession`.
+`activeQueryRunIds` is an internal registry of <<spark-sql-streaming-StreamingQuery.md#runId, run IDs>> of active streaming queries in the `SparkSession`.

 * A `runId` is added when `StreamingQueryListenerBus` is requested to <<post, post a QueryStartedEvent>>